jonathanhsu0101/message-board/README.md

-# Try here to see a Screenshot
+# Try here to see a Screenshot of how it looks like:

 https://github.com/jonathanhsu0101/message-board/blob/master/message%20board%20screenshot.PNG

-# Link to the Message Board app
+# Try here to use the deployed app (website)

 https://newby.now.sh/